epflProjects/MachineLearning/Project02/README.md

 The `experimentation` folder contains all files, which are not used to obtain our best result, but were useful during our seek to obtain a good CNN.

 ## Embeddings
-The embeddings reside in the `src/embeddings/` directory.
+The embeddings reside in the `embeddings/` directory.
 This project used two embeddings:
-- `sentiment.txt` : it is the sentiment word embeddings file.
+- `sentiment.txt` : the sentiment word embeddings file.
-- `glove.twitter.27B.200d.txt` : Stanford Pretrained Glove Word Embeddings (https://nlp.stanford.edu/projects/glove/)
+- `glove.twitter.27B.200d.txt` : Stanford Pretrained Glove Word Embeddings (https://nlp.stanford.edu/projects/glove/).

 ## Input Data Requirements
-Make sure you have the two files train and test at the right place : `./src/data/`.
+Make sure you have the two files train and test at the right place : `data/`.
-The embeddings have to be located: `./src/embeddings/`.
+The embeddings have to be located: `embeddings/`.
-The h5 model file have to be located: `./src/runs/`.
+The h5 model file have to be located: `runs/`.
 To obtain our best result you need to have:
-- `./src/data/preprocess_train_pos_full.txt`
+- `data/preprocess_train_pos_full.txt`
-- `./src/data/preprocess_train_neg_full.txt`
+- `data/preprocess_train_neg_full.txt`
-- `./src/embeddings/glove.twitter.27B.200d.txt`
+- `embeddings/glove.twitter.27B.200d.txt`
-- `./src/runs/cnnModel.h5`
+- `runs/cnnModel.h5`

 ## Output Data Form
-The `run.py` outputs a CSV, inside `./src/data/` directory, containing 2 columns.
+The `run.py` outputs a CSV, inside `data/` directory, containing 2 columns.
 - `Id` : the id of the data.
 - `Prediction` : `1` if the tweet is evaluated as positive, `-1` as negative.

-The `train.py` saves the trained model inside a h5 file at './src/runs/'.
+The `train.py` saves the trained model inside a h5 file at `runs/`.

 ## How to run
-If you want to create the CSV file with the prediction made on `./src/data/test.csv` using a saved model:
+If you want to create the CSV file with the prediction made on `data/test.csv` using a saved model:
 `python3 run.py`

 Optional parameters: